 With the matrices at hand, it was time to take a look into a second nice feature introduced in AequilibraE 0.4: Multi-class assignment.
 As this feature permeated all procedures, including desire and Delaunay Lines, I decided to create a massive multi-class Delaunay Lines just to see what was possible.

-First of all, having the matrices saved in AequilibraE format eliminates the most time consuming step of the Delaunay Lines creation process on versions 0.3.X.
+First of all, having the matrices saved in AequilibraE format eliminates the most time-consuming step of the Delaunay Lines creation process on versions 0.3.X.
 The user can still choose to import matrices in the old way and not save the result of the import into*aem, but I would not recommend such practice.
 Hard drives are cheap and the data interface in QGIS is slow.

 Upon choosing a matrix, the user does not see the list of matrices available, as the “use all matrices” option is checked, but they can choose to specify which matrices to use.
 For this test, I obviously used all matrices I had available.

 After running the algorithm, it was time to map the flows.
 For this task, It is worth noting the “expert mode” in the stacked bandwidth GUI, which sets all the scales as functions of three parameters saved as project variables in QGIS.
-To change these scales, the user can go to Project-Properties-Variables, and change these three parameters to fine tune their map.
+To change these scales, the user can go to Project-Properties-Variables, and change these three parameters to fine-tune their map.

 The result is quite pretty, even considering random colors and zero time formatting the map.
 It is also pretty clear that I need to add the capability of creating a legend for each stacked bandwidth, as there is no way to label each one of the symbols (or flows) for each line.
-Alternatively, I can replace the inner workings of the stacked bandwidths to generate rule-based symbols, which allow for proper labelling and tie well with the rest of the QGIS features.
+Alternatively, I can replace the inner workings of the stacked bandwidths to generate rule-based symbols, which allow for proper labeling and tie well with the rest of the QGIS features.
 That will probably be the route I will take, but I need to rest a little before I re-factor a feature that works well already.